Self-Worth and Self-Esteem Affirmations are plentiful – you can easily find 100s of Affirmations online.

 That’s why I didn’t give you pre-written affirmations, because what works for me, probably won’t work for you.

 But if you start using affirmations, you will notice a difference.
 That leads me to today’s challenge.

 Challenge: Write your own Self Esteem Affirmations

 Today’s challenge is probably pretty obvious, but here’s what you’re going to do:

 - Come up with a list of the topics you want to write affirmations around (hint: what are some areas you’re struggling in?)

 - Use the prompts above (or create your own) to write your own affirmations

 - Post your affirmations somewhere you can see it daily.

-- Include your self esteem affirmations in your daily routine.
+- Include your affirmations in your daily routine.
 (I recommend saying them in the morning after you wake up and at night before you go to bed.)

 w/ light and love,